thesagarsutar/origami/origami.md

 Folded according to a rigid set of rules that had remained unchanged for generations, origami figures were usually flat and static.
 Mr. Yoshizawa, who was self-taught, broke with tradition.
 He pioneered a technique, known as wet folding, that allows dampened paper to be molded into sculptural forms, like the marvelously ugly crenellations of a gorilla's face.[^2]

 He never tried to make origami objects look as realistic as possible, his intent was to express emotions and feeling through origami object.
+Thats is how he raised the origami from the craft to live art form.